-- 1. Goal: bring actualized risks down to zero. - 2.
-Index: key findings of third-party audit. - 3.
-Timeframe: confirm within 6 months that the identified issues have been resolved.
-Potential Risks of Suppliers (As of May 2023) Regarding the above-mentioned potential risks that can be confirmed in Sedex, we also assess the management capability of our supplier's manufacturing sites in respect to the potential risks.
-Based on that, we engage manufacturing sites, in particular sites with "high risk + low management capability" and work together to improve their management capability.
-As a result, from the start of these engagements with the suppliers in January 2021 to the end of May 2023, there were 266 manufacturing sites with at least 10% improvement in their management capability (29% of the total of sites), which is an increase of 163 manufacturing sites since the end of January 2021.
+In cases that we cannot confirm that the identified risks have been resolved, we will encourage them to undergo a SMETA audit and strongly urge them to make improvements.
+Potential Risks of Suppliers (As of November 2023) Regarding the above-mentioned potential risks that can be confirmed in Sedex, we also assess the management capability of our suppliers' manufacturing sites in respect to the potential risks.
+Based on that, we engage with manufacturing sites, in particular sites with "high risk + low management capability" and work together with them to improve their management capability.
+As a result, the management capacity of many manufacturing plants has improved since 2021, when we began reaching out to suppliers.
 Going forward, we will continue to engage our suppliers and promote improvement activities.

+In addition, we are working to clarify which plants have migrant workers (who are seen as being subject to a particularly high level of human rights risk) working there, as well as the number of migrant workers, and to confirm whether the issues that are specific to migrant workers are being actualized.
+Changes in Management Capability Scores

-Actualized Risks of Suppliers (As of May 2023) We communicate directly with suppliers regarding issues identified in Sedex by third-party audits, and we check that the these issues are corrected within six months of having been pointed out.
-Of a total of 303 important non-compliances specified as of the end of May 2023, we confirmed that 263 have been corrected.
+Actualized Risks of Suppliers (As of November 2023) We communicate directly with suppliers regarding issues identified in Sedex by third-party audits, and we check that these issues are corrected within six months of having been pointed out.
+Of a total of 407 important non-compliances specified as of the end of November 2023, we confirmed that 365 have been corrected.
 We will continue to engage with suppliers on the remaining non-compliances as we move ahead with remedial actions.